migrass22/Lines_Of_Action/README.txt

-LINES OF ACTION + AI - MADE BY TA"P
+LINES OF ACTION + AI - MADE BY TAP!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 this project is my master project to achieve a degree of technician